teaconmc/SlideShow/README.md

 # SlideShow

 … is a Minecraft mod that adds a "Slide Show Projector" block.
-This block can projects any online image into the world.
+This block can project any online image into the world.

 ![Preview](./docs/preview.png)